learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # ripgrep

-`ripgrep` is definitely becoming a popular alternative (if not the most popular) to `grep` command.
+`ripgrep` is definitely becoming a popular alternative (if not the most popular) to the `grep` command.
 Editors like [Visual Studio Code](https://code.visualstudio.com/updates/v1_11) and [Atom](https://github.com/atom/fuzzy-finder/pull/369) are using `ripgrep` to power their search offerings.
 The major selling point is its default behavior for recursive search and speed.
 The project doesn't aim to be compatible with POSIX and behavior varies with respect to `GNU grep` in terms of features, option names, output style, regular expressions, etc.

 **Project links**